 When should you get your flu shot?

 It’s generally recommended that people get a flu vaccine by the end of October, according to the CDC.
 This is especially important because of the ongoing spread of COVID-19.
-The flu season can last until March or April, so you can still get the flu vaccine later.
+The flu season peaks often in February and can last until May, so you can still get the flu vaccine later.
 No matter when you get your flu shot, it will still be valuable to help protect you for the rest of the flu season.
 Talk to your provider about the best time to get your flu shot.
 Remember to ask about other vaccines you might need to protect yourself this year too.

 What should you know about seasonal flu this year?

-Watch as Dr. Mayrene Hernandez, Chief Medical Officer for UnitedHealthcare, answers some common questions about the upcoming flu season.
+Watch as Dr. Mayrene Hernandez, Medical Director for UnitedHealthcare, answers some common questions about the upcoming flu season.

 More ways you can help protect yourself against the flu

-After you get your flu shot, continue to take steps to protect yourself and others from the flu and from COVID-19.
-That means frequent hand-washing, wearing a cloth mask and keeping a safe distance when you’re in public spaces.
+After you get your flu shot, continue to take steps to protect yourself and others from the flu.
+That means frequent hand-washing, wearing a mask and keeping a safe distance when you’re in public spaces.
 Here are more ways you can help protect yourself and your community: